dojo/docs/dojox/mobile/CheckBox.rst

 .. contents::
     :depth: 2

 CheckBox is a very simple INPUT type="checkbox" widget.
+CheckBox widgets maintain a *checked* boolean attribute (settable/gettable) that toggles on each click action.
 While checked, each of the widget's CSS class names are appended with "Checked" and injected into the CSS class list.

 ======================